 Other than the blank-slate style top cover that is featured on the console, the PlayStation 4 has exposed openings pretty much everywhere else.

-In back, there’s all the ports that connect the PS4 to the display and the power unit, as well as an opening for air ventilation.
+In the back, there are all the ports that connect the PS4 to the display and the power unit, as well as an opening for air ventilation.

 Needless to say, there are a lot of ways that liquid can get into the system.